jmtygsh/Reverb-WebSocket-in-Laravel-11-with-Nginx/README.md

 ```

-## Step 7: Reverb Configuration
+## Step 6: Reverb Configuration

-Finally, configure Reverb by setting up the reverb.php file in your config directory:
+Finally, you don't need to configure reverb.php; keep it as it is.
 ```path
 config/reverb.php
 ```